ElazarK/content-docs/scripts/CBLiveProcessList.md

-This script runs a `process list` command on a remote Carbon Black sensor.
+Runs a `process list` command on a remote Carbon Black sensor.

 ## Script Data
 ---